samiurprapon/samiurprapon/README.md

 ## Samiur Prapon

-> An enthusiast software developer that comes up with non-trivial solutions using the right tools. <br/>
+> A black & white Linux enthusiast, software developer likes zeros and ones that come up with non-trivial solutions using the right tools.
+I strive for better architecture and performance. <br/>

-My name is Samiur Prapon and I'm a backend developer.
-With my 7+ years of programming career, I learned a lot of modern web developing tools and software development architechture such as micro-services, MVVM (Model View ViewModel) etc.<br/>
+My name is Samiur Prapon and I'm a devoted Java programmer.
+With my 8+ years of programming career, `Java method` that was the most beautiful thing I've ever seen in my life.
+Elegant, tight.
+Apart from that I have learned a lot of modern web developing tools and software development architechture such as micro-services, MVVM etc.<br/>

 Specifically I love to wor~k with Java and Nodejs.<br/>